billbsing/NICNetwork/README.md

 This will produce an output pdf file called `nic_charts.pdf`.

-All of the source charts generated can be found in the `charts` folder.
+All of the source charts generated can be found in the `NICNetwork/charts` folder.

 ### Command line options